 2. Increasing Growth of China’s Cross Border E-Commerce

-It is extremely easy to begin with cross-border e-commerce businesses and earn profits.
-If you are still a university level student and desire to earn some money in your free time, you can do this thorough B2B cross border e-commerce.
-For instance if you choose to sell an iphone case, all you need to do is, to register an account on Aliexpress.
-Pay just $0.8 for buying the case from the local supplier, pay $1.6 as postal fee to US and sell the product at $5 to your customer.
-In this way you will earn a profit of $2.6 on every Iphone case sold to these customers.
+It is extremely easy to start with cross-border e-commerce businesses and earn profits.
+If you are still a university-level student and desire to earn some money in your free time, you can do this through B2B cross-border e-commerce.
+For instance, if you choose to sell an iPhone case, all you need to do is, register an account on Aliexpress.
+Pay just $0.8 for buying the case from the local supplier, pay $1.6 as the postal fee to the US, and sell the product at $5 to your customer.
+In this way, you will earn a profit of $2.6 on every iPhone case sold to these customers.
 If you can sell just 30 cases in a week, you will be able to earn about $78 per week, a sufficient amount as your pocket money.

 3. Will Chinese Cross Border E-Commerce Impact Retail Businesses in Other Countries?

-The increasing growth of China’s cross border e-commerce seems to be posing a threat to people engaged in selling Chinese products to different countries of the world.
-But, retailers and wholesalers need not worry about the existence and success of their businesses, because of following reasons.
+The increasing growth of China’s cross-border e-commerce seems to be posing a threat to people engaged in selling Chinese products to different countries of the world.
+But, retailers and wholesalers need not worry about the existence and success of their businesses for the following reasons.

-- For example, 1.1kg gymnastic ball when shipped from China to the United States costs $ 20- $ 25 international express fee.
-Whereas the same product costs $20 if purchased from US itself, quite reasonable when compared to the former purchase.
+2. For example, 1.1kg gymnastic ball when shipped from China to the United States costs $ 20- $ 25 international express fee.
+Whereas the same product costs $20 if purchased from the US itself, quite reasonable when compared to the former purchase.

-- For China based cross border e-commerce websites, it is not easy to return and refund the products that have been sold, because buyers need to pay expensive international express fee.
-Amazon is the only website, which easily accepts return and refunds money for the returned products.
-This is due to the fact that Amazon manages its own facilities for storage and delivery of products, and has very restrict rules for sellers.
+3. For China-based cross-border e-commerce websites, it is not easy to return and refund the products that have been sold, because buyers need to pay the expensive international express fees.
+Amazon is the only website, which easily accepts returns and refunds money for the returned products.
+This is due to the fact that Amazon manages its own facilities for storage and delivery of products, and has very strict rules for sellers.

-- Shipping of product from China to any other country takes about 7-15 days, a very long time.
-Most customers prefer to buy product at higher price from local store, where they don’t need to wait so long.
+4. Shipping products from China to any other country takes about 7-15 days, a very long shipping time.
+Most customers prefer to buy products at higher prices from local stores, where they don’t need to wait so long.

-- Market share of cross border e-commerce business is still quite low.
+5. The market share of cross-border e-commerce business is still quite low.
 Logistics, payment process, and return of products, all are at a very nascent and immature stage.
-It will take a long time to develop the processes and systems required for cross border transactions to function efficiently.
+It will take a long time to develop the processes and systems required for cross-border transactions to function efficiently.